marmy28/db_constraints/docs/keyedcollection.md

 // plural class
 // I am using an alias since BaseKeyedCollection
-// takes care of everything I want to do for this example. alias Candies = BaseKeyedCollection!(Candy);
+// takes care of everything I want to do for this example in one line. alias Candies = BaseKeyedCollection!(Candy);

 // source: http://www.bloomberg.com/ss/09/10/1021_americas_25_top_selling_candies/
-auto milkyWay = new Candy("Milkey Way", 18, 129_000_000, "Mars");
-// should be Milky not Milkey, this is wrong on purpose auto snickers = new Candy("Snickers", 4, 441_100_000, "Mars");
+// should be Milky not Milkey, this is wrong on purpose auto milkyWay = new Candy("Milkey Way", 18);
+auto snickers = new Candy("Snickers", 4);
-auto reesesPBCups = new Candy("Reese's Peanut Butter Cups", 2, 516_500_000, "Hershey");
+auto reesesPBCups = new Candy("Reese's Peanut Butter Cups", 2);

 auto mars = new Candies([milkyWay, snickers]);
 assert(mars.length == 2);
 assert(!mars.containsChanges);

+auto hershey = new Candies(reesesPBCups);
+assert(hershey.length == 1);

-// use the class as an index
-assert(mars[milkyWay] is milkyWay);
+// use the class as an index and confirm it returns the correct value assert(mars[milkyWay] is milkyWay);
 // use the primary key as an index auto pk = Candy.PrimaryKey("Milkey Way");